netscaler/netscaler-k8s-ingress-controller/docs/how-to/use-vault-stored-credentials-for-cic.md

                     medium: Memory
                     name: shared-data

 If the configuration is successful, the Vault server fetches a token and passes it on to a Consul template container.
 The Consul template uses the token to read Netscaler credentials and write it as an environment variable in the path ``/etc/citrix/.env``.
-The Citrix ingress controller uses these credentials for communicating with the tier 1 Netscaler.
+The Netscaler ingress controller uses these credentials for communicating with the tier 1 Netscaler.

-Verify that the Citrix ingress controller is running successfully using credentials fetched from the Vault server.
+Verify that the Netscaler ingress controller is running successfully using credentials fetched from the Vault server.